Homework is set on a Friday and is to be returned by the following Wednesday.

 10 current words will be set by your child’s teacher, unless they are in a Read Write Inc. group in which case the RWI teacher will send home the spellings.
 The spellings will be tested in class during the literacy/RWI lesson.
 At home, you may wish to spend time with your child individually learning and testing the spellings.

 One task (could be split into two smaller sections) will be sent every week to be shared with parent.
 TIMES TABLES Each week children in year 3/4 are expected to learn or revise their tables so that they know them all by the end of Y4.

-Century Tech maths nuggets are also set for completion each week by the class teacher.
+A maths flex task is set for completion each week by the class teacher

 Research and/or preparation

 Teachers may ask children to find information or items to bring into class.
 Children may also be encouraged to ask parents questions or discuss issues with parents.

 Individuals such as SEND pupils may be given a different specific tasks to practise with parents.
 Where this happens, parents and the SENDCO must be consulted and informed.